Mudchute Park and Farm: 1940s onwards

 During World War II the Transporter Yard served as an RAF embarkation point, and a section of the higher land was the site for four Ack Ack anti-aircraft guns.
 The 154 Battery of the 52 Heavy Anti-Aircraft Regiment, Royal Artillery was stationed at the Mudchute until 26 March 1941.
 Then the 119 Heavy Anti-Aircraft Regiment manned the site until 1945.
 The guns were fired by remote control using radar to track enemy aeroplanes.
 The Blitz started on 7 September 1940, and on 8 September the guardroom, canteen, and stores was destroyed by bombs, but there were no casualties.
 During the Blitz, 430 people were killed on the Isle of Dogs.

 After the war, the Mudchute remained owned by the Port of London Authority (PLA), and was patrolled by PLA Police, but it was used for diverse purposes: a PLA Sports Club football pitch near the Pier St entrance, a huge commercial cattle shed on the site of the later farm buildings, allotments and a large playground for all the children of the Isle communities.

-When, in the early 1970s, the PLA realised that the Millwall Docks would close in the foreseeable future, they negotiated with the GLC, the Greater London Council to transfer Mudchute land to them for housing purposes.
-However, the Association of Island Communities launched a successful campaign to make sure the land became a public, open space.
-A newly formed Mudchute Association leased the land, except for that land leased to ASDA for one of their supermarkets from Tower Hamlets Borough Council.
+In the early 1970s, the PLA realised that the Millwall Docks would close in the foreseeable future, and they negotiated with the Greater London Council to transfer Mudchute land to them for housing purposes.
+However, the Association of Island Communities launched a successful campaign to make the land a public, open space.
+A newly-formed Mudchute Association leased the land, except for the land leased to ASDA for one of their supermarkets from Tower Hamlets Borough Council.
 A farm and garden was established in 1977.